16th January 2018: Kickoff meeting prior to student recruitment at the University of Sheffield (UK)

 Day 3: Advanced spinal surgery clinical indications, options and outcomes

-March 2019: Individual projects progress meeting at University of Bologna (Italy), meeting lead Fin-Ceramica Faenza (Italy)
+19th-22nd February 2019: Individual projects progress meeting at University of Bologna (Italy), meeting co-lead Fin-Ceramica Faenza (Italy)

 Day 1: ESRs summarise background to and goals for their projects (half day); training in project management (half day).

 Day 2: Introduction to orthopaedic Biomaterials, the main materials in use and future trends, mechanical testing of materials including visit to biomaterial processing non-academic (Fin-Ceramica Faenza).
 Students will present a literature review of the materials used in their projects or on biomechanical testing methodologies.

 Training in scientific and public dissemination

 Day 3: Scientific writing course with visiting speakers – hands-on workshop on abstracting, format of papers, difference between writing a paper and a patent (half day), Intellectual Property Rights, publishing ethics, authorship, how to deal with IP (half day).